ahtrahddis/MyEnglishGreekDict/README.md

 - I suggest you to add [freeeneldict](https://freeeneldict.wordpress.com/) too and use it along with this one!

 ## Changelog
+- V 1.2 - various fixes (typos) & enhancements in html formatting
+- V 1.1 - various fixes (typos) & enhancements in html formatting
 - V 1.0 - Initial commit
-- V 1.1 - various fixes (typos) & enhancements in html formatting